 As a Japanese, I want to share the historical part of Japanese culture with my family so I looked forward to the trip very much.
 Before talking about Kanazawa, I want to give you a tip on traveling in Japan and that’s Japan Rail Pass.

 Now on to Kanazawa!
-One reason we selected Kanazawa is because a new Shinkansen line Kagayaki (かがやき) just opened in March of this year (2015), making the trip from Tokyo a quick 2.5 hrs.
-Before this new line was available, going to Kanazawa from Kanto area would have required over 6 hours (from Yokohama to Nagoya, then Toyama and Kanazawa).
+One reason we selected Kanazawa is that a new Shinkansen line Kagayaki (かがやき) just opened in March of this year (2015), making the trip from Tokyo a quick 2.5 hrs.
+Before this new line was available, going to Kanazawa from the Kanto area would have required over 6 hours (from Yokohama to Nagoya, then Toyama and Kanazawa).

 At the Tokyo Shinkansen station, my son saw the connected Shinkansen and he was super excited!
 He has the Plarail (プラレール) for the connecting trains and has been wanting to see them in real life.
 If you are interested, here’s a YouTube video of the trains connecting.

-The Kagayaki train looks super futuristic with modern amenities that’s not on the N700 Shinkansen, including adjustable headrests.
+The Kagayaki train looks super futuristic with modern amenities that are not on the N700 Shinkansen, including adjustable headrests.
 The sinks were also pretty cool, with 1 spout for soap, 1 for water, and the last one is the hand dryer.
 There’s also a baby diaper changing station inside the bathroom.

 There are plenty of electric plugs on the train for those of you who need to recharge your devices.

 As you arrive at the station, you exit into a large indoor plaza with stores and restaurants.
 There are 2 sides to the station and the main entrance is quite beautiful.
-It was voted one of the world’s top 15 station in 2011 and the only one from Japan.
+It was voted one of the world’s top 15 stations in 2011 and the only one from Japan.